tredoe/easycert/README.md

 	easycert -req -sign foo

-- Convert certificate to binary to be used in Go:
+- Convert CA certificate to binary to be used in Go:

-	easycert -lang-go foo
+	easycert -lang-go

 ## License